 Can Dental Scaling Damage My Teeth?

-No. Although it might sound and feels like a robust technique, dental scaling will not damage your teeth – this is a persistent myth with no factual basis.
+No. Although it might sound and feel like a robust technique, dental scaling will not damage your teeth – this is a persistent myth with no factual basis.
 The small discomfort of the procedure is nothing compared to the pain and discomfort of worsening dental and gum issues, which will also be much more expensive to treat.

 So long as you are otherwise healthy, with no underlying medical conditions, all potential side effects should be mild and unlikely to pose any problem.
-A very recent and thorough 2021 study published in the journal Science Direct states that in terms of disadvantages there are ā€œNone for a normal, healthy individual.ā€ so there is no direct evidence that scaling causes any damage.
+A very recent and thorough 2021 study published in the journal Science Direct states that in terms of disadvantages, there are āNone for a normal, healthy individual.ā so there is no direct evidence that scaling causes any damage.

 Dental scaling is a type of cleaning that uses a special tool to reach plaque and tartar below the gum line.
 The roots of the teeth are often planed following the scaling, which is good for gum health.
-Tooth scaling can improve and prevent a wide range of potential gum and teeth issues.
+Tooth scaling and planing can improve and prevent a wide range of potential gum and teeth issues.

 01273 900933